Trusted WordPress tutorials, when you need them most.

 Now that you have transferred from Ghost to WordPress, it’s time to take advantage of WordPress plugins and tools to grow your website:

 1. WPForms – WPForms is the best WordPress contact form plugin.
-It allows you to easily create any type of form on your WordPress website without writing any code.
+It allows you to easily create any form on your WordPress website without writing any code.

 2. All in One SEO – AIOSEO is the most comprehensive WordPress SEO plugin on the market.
 It is super easy to use and comes with a setup wizard, SEO audit tool, TruSEO score for posts and pages, and other features to help you get more traffic.

 3. PushEngage – Want to send instant notifications to users on mobile and desktop devices?
-PushEngage is the best push notification service on the market and helps you bring back website visitors, increase pageviews, and boost conversions.
+PushEngage is the best push notification service on the market, helping you bring back website visitors, increase pageviews, and boost conversions.

 4. MonsterInsights – MonsterInsights helps you easily install Google Analytics in WordPress and shows you easy-to-understand website traffic reports right inside your dashboard.